This is xnu-12377.1.9. See this file in:

 * Destroys a naked capability for the destination of

 * of a message.
-Consumes a ref for the object.
+Consumes a ref for the port.

 *